 NHS Highland, the University of the Highlands and Islands – Environmental Research Institute (UHI-ERI), and the University of Nottingham won a £100,000 UKRI Medical Research Council (MRC) grant, working in partnership with the James Hutton Institute, Scottish Water, the Scottish Environment Protection Agency, and the University of Uppsala.

 The project seeks to develop and evaluate, for the first time in the UK, an eco-directed prescription framework that incorporates environmental sustainability alongside clinical and cost effectiveness.
-This proposes that if pharmaceuticals are of comparable medical efficacy, safety, and effectiveness, then the environmental impact (e.g., drug ecotoxicity, predominance towards AMR) should be considered during the formulary process to better inform prescribers, enabling them to make more sustainable prescribing choices.
+This proposes that if pharmaceuticals are of comparable medical efficacy, safety, and effectiveness, then the environmental impact around pollution in the aquatic environment (e.g., drug ecotoxicity, predominance towards AMR) should be considered during the formulary process to better inform prescribers, enabling them to make more sustainable prescribing choices.
 This is an innovation first in the UK – and a first step towards improvement of medicine prescribing in Scotland to reduce pharmaceutical pollution.